sunnyvale-academy/SNY.OSS.DCK.01.01.00/labs/07-FS_layering/README.md

 <missing>           7 days ago          /bin/sh -c [ -z "$(apt-get indextargets)" ]     987kB
 <missing>           7 days ago          /bin/sh -c #(nop) ADD file:d13b09e8b3cc98bf0…   63.2MB
 ```

+Notice that all the layers are identical except the top layer of the second image.
+All the other layers are shared between the two images, and are only stored once in /var/lib/docker/.
+The new layer actually doesn’t take any room at all, because it is not changing any files, but only running a command.